Hearing loss: Prevention

-It is estimated that half of cases of hearing loss are preventable.
+It is estimated that half of the cases of hearing loss are preventable.
 About 60% of hearing loss in children under the age of 15 can be avoided.
-There are a number of effective preventative strategies, including: immunization against rubella to prevent congenital rubella syndrome, immunization against H. influenza and S. pneumoniae to reduce cases of meningitis, and avoiding or protecting against excessive noise exposure.
+There are several effective preventative strategies, including: immunization against rubella to prevent congenital rubella syndrome, immunization against H. influenza and S. pneumoniae to reduce cases of meningitis, and avoiding or protecting against excessive noise exposure.
 The World Health Organization also recommends immunization against measles, mumps, and meningitis, efforts to prevent premature birth, and avoidance of certain medication as prevention.
 World Hearing Day is a yearly event to promote actions to prevent hearing damage.

 Avoiding exposure to loud noise can help prevent noise-induced hearing loss.
 18% of adults exposed to loud noise at work for five years or more report hearing loss in both ears as compared to 5.5% of adults who were not exposed to loud noise at work.
 Different programs exist for specific populations such as school-age children, adolescents and workers.
-Education regarding noise exposure increases the use of hearing protectors.
 But the HPD (without individual selection, training and fit testing) does not significantly reduce the risk of hearing loss.
 The use of antioxidants is being studied for the prevention of noise-induced hearing loss, particularly for scenarios in which noise exposure cannot be reduced, such as during military operations.